Tet Offensive attack on the United States embassy: Aftermath

 MPs escort a Viet Cong captive away from the embassy.

-Of the 19 VC that attacked the building, 18 had been killed and one was captured.
+Of the 15 VC that attacked the building, 12 had been killed and three captured.
 US losses were four MPs and one marine killed.

 The first news reports of the embassy attack were sent by the Associated Press at 03:15 based on fragmentary information, a later report stated that three VC had entered the embassy grounds.
 The news reports from the embassy reflected the confused tactical situation.
 At 07:25, the Associated Press carried a story stating that the VC had seized part of the first floor of the chancery building and that US forces were being held back by fire from the chancery building.
 This report was picked up by NBC news who, on the 18:30 EST (06:30 ICT) Huntley–Brinkley Report, broadcast that the VC occupied the first floor of the chancery building and that US forces were in the embassy grounds exchanging fire with them.
 Later news reports corrected the facts of the attack, but the initial reports had shocked the American public.